stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 # Presenting 4D cube

 Presenting 4D cube is a bit trickier.
-Of course, we could just hard code everything but let's not do this.
+Of course, we could just hard code everything, but let's not do this.
 We want a generic approach to be able to generate and present a cube of any dimensions.

 What we know from the 3D cube section, we need to:
 1. Generate vertices of the cube.
-2. Know which vertices build given face.
+2. Know which vertices build a given face.
 3. Assign one color per face.

 ## Generating vertices